akutschi/JaNNI/README.md

 ## Dependencies for Running Locally

-NOTE: Build and run was not tested on Windows, it might work, it might not work.
+**NOTE:** Build and run was _neither tested under Windows nor macOS_, it might work, it might not work.

 * cmake >= 3.8
   * All OSes: [click here for installation instructions](https://cmake.org/install/)